 What’s the Weather Like in Banff in May

-So is there snow in Banff in May?
-Absolutely, but it’s melting at a lower elevation.
-Banff Sunshine and Lake Louise Ski Resort are still open until mid-May, among the longest-running ski seasons in North America.
+So is there snow in the Canadian Rockies in May?
+Absolutely, but it’s mostly melted at a lower elevation.
+Banff Sunshine and Lake Louise Ski Resort are still open until the second week of May, among the longest-running ski seasons in North America.
+You might get the very odd powder day too, but in general, expect spring riding conditions (soft slushy snow and not many layers).

 As mentioned, rainfall in May increases to about 50mm – still not that much.
 At high elevations, this means snow-capped mountains.
 At lower elevations, you’ll be reaching for a rain jacket.

 The wildlife is waking up from winter slumber, so you’ll want bear spray while hiking.
-A few lower-elevation mountain hikes are doable now, but make sure you’re equipped for wintery weather before heading out, just in case.
+A few lower-elevation mountain hikes are doable now, but make sure you’re equipped for cold weather before heading out, just in case.

 What to Pack for Banff in May